cncf/wg-serverless/workflow/spec/readme.md

 - To facilitate Serverless Workflow portability across different vendor platforms
 - To be completely vendor neutral
 - To support both stateless and stateful Serverless Workflow orchestration
-- To define a light-weight, human-readable, and embeddable Serverless Workflow model
+- To define a light-weight and powerful Serverless Workflow model

 Serverless Workflow is hosted by the [Cloud Native Computing Foundation's](https://cncf.io/) (CNCF) [Serverless Working Group](https://github.com/cncf/wg-serverless).
 It was proposed as a Cloud Native sandbox level project on [March 3, 2020](https://github.com/cncf/toc/pull/376).